This post may contain affiliate links. Please read my disclosure policy.

 Think about adding corn, another type of bean like navy or edamame, and/or beef chunks instead of (or as well as) the ground beef.

 This chili is about average spice level, but spiciness is very subjective.
-If in doubt, use less cayenne - you can always add more if needed.
+If in doubt, use only one jalapeno and less cayenne - you can always add more if needed.

 - 1 lb ground beef